spectre10/spectre10.github.io/content/posts/GSoC_community_bonding.md

 - [t-hash](https://lore.kernel.org/git/20240523235945.26833-1-shyamthakkar001@gmail.com/)

 Another one was t-date, which used _tzset()_ to change the timezones during runtime.
-It worked perfectly on unix systems (linux, mac), but the windows tests were failing due _tzset()_ not changing the timezones.
-Considering that I have no developmental experience on windows, I have decided to not pursue this patch.
+It worked perfectly on Unix Systems (Linux, MacOS), but the Windows tests were failing due _tzset()_ not changing the timezones.
+Considering that I have no developmental experience on Windows, I have decided to not pursue this patch.

 ## Some ideas which have been cooking in my mind